 13 findings on how to improve forms on web pages

 Validation is evergreen.
-Let's remind ourselves of a few basic rules
+Let's recall some basic rules

-If an error occurs when filling in data, notify the user of this information, show where the error occurred, and also specifically inform how to correct the error.
+If an error occurs while filling in the data, inform the user of this information, show where the error occurred, and also specifically inform how to correct the error.

-#2 Display descriptive error messages and try to prevent errors
+#2 Display meaningful error descriptions and try to prevent errors

-If the user does not know in advance how to fill in a field, they will inevitably make a mistake.
-And with every mistake, some - especially those less technically skilled - lose confidence and the will to complete the form.
-If we specify in advance, for example, the format of a phone number, we minimize the number of users who will make a mistake.
+If the user does not know in advance how to fill in a certain field, they will inevitably make a mistake.
+And with each mistake, some - especially those less technically savvy - lose confidence and the will to complete the form.
+If we specify, for example, the format of a phone number in advance, we minimize the number of users who make a mistake.

-Especially in cases like this, however, we can also prevent errors in another way.
+Especially in cases like this, we can prevent errors in other ways.
 See the following point.

-#3 Do not insist on an exact data format
+#3 Do not insist on the exact data format

 In certain cases, you can "ignore" minor errors.
-During testing of insurance company websites, we found that some did not allow entering a car's license plate number with a space.
-So, strictly after entering 7 characters, the form was submitted and then displayed an error that the entered data was incorrect.
-However, spaces in a text string can be ignored by a programmer with one quick function either on the front-end or back-end.
+When testing insurance company websites, we found that some did not allow entering a car's license plate (EČV) with a space.
+So strictly after entering 7 characters, the form was submitted and then displayed an error that the entered data was incorrect.
+Yet, spaces in a text string can be ignored by a programmer with a quick function, either on the front-end or back-end.

-Much more often, however, is requiring phone numbers in an international format.
+Much more common, however, is requiring phone numbers in international format.
 If you operate a website in Slovakia and most of your users are from Slovakia, why not simply allow them to enter the number in the local version?
-After verifying that the format is correct, you can simply add the Slovak prefix when saving to the database.
-And of course, allow the number to be entered with a foreign prefix as well.
+After verifying that the format is correct, you can easily add the Slovak prefix when saving to the database.
+And of course, allow entering the number with a foreign prefix as well.

-And thirdly: social security numbers.
-The eternal question to be, or not to be in this case is: with a slash or without a slash?
-Well, you probably guess that ideally both.
-This character can easily be added or removed when saving data.
-However, do not forget to indicate that you expect one format or the other, because respondents in our tests were puzzled by this.
+And thirdly: personal identification numbers.
+The eternal question to be or not to be in this case is: with or without a slash?
+Well, you probably already suspect that ideally both.
+You can easily add or remove this character when saving data.
+However, don't forget to state that you expect one format or the other, as respondents in our tests paused over this.

 A few visual and content tips